Skip to content

 Omakase by Yanaga, located inside Izakaya by Yanaga, 1832 Frankford Ave., 267-310-3554; byyanaga.com

-When Xiangyu Sam” Lin first debuted Sakana in 2019, the New York-trained sushi chef positioned his Queen Village counter as a relative omakase bargain, with $108 tastings served in 70 minutes flat.
+When Xiangyu Sam” Lin debuted Sakana in 2019, the New York-trained sushi chef positioned his Queen Village counter as a relative omakase bargain, with $108 tastings served in 70 minutes flat.
 But then came the pandemic’s doubling of fish prices.
-Lin’s strategy has since been to focus on upgrading at all levels, closing for renovations this summer to give the façade and room a minimalist makeover, reducing staff and shrinking from 14 to 10 seats, and now importing more premium Japanese fish varieties daily.
+Lin’s strategy has since been to focus on upgrading at all levels, closing for renovations this summer to give the façade and room a minimalist makeover, reducing staff, and shrinking from 14 to 10 seats, and now importing more premium Japanese fish varieties daily.
 It’s $148 now for about 20 plates, which is still less expensive than most, with more savings when BYOB is factored in.

 What Lin may lacks in splashy ambiance, he compensates for in quality and surprises, from the yuzu-foamed kumamoto that launched our omakase to the grand finale of a smoke-filled bubble that burst over a bowl of uni, scallop and Wagyu in tangy yuzu jelly.
 There were also several fish I’d yet to taste in Philly, the melon-flavored Japanese sweetfish (ayu) and pinky-shaped Japanese cockle clam, whose delicate flesh snapped with a surf-tinged sweetness.
-Even more memorable: Lin’s double toro pairing of fresh pink tuna belly over a wine red slice of toro that had been carefully aged for 40 days.
-The due had a savory depth that lingered long after the meal was done.
-616 S. 2nd St., 215-922-2149; phillysakana.com
+Even more memorable: Lin’s double toro pairing of fresh pink tuna belly over a wine-red slice of toro that had been carefully aged for 40 days.
+The duo had a savory depth that lingered long after the meal was done.
+616 S. Second St., 215-922-2149; phillysakana.com

 Hiroki Fujiyama’s omakase room has been the closest competitor to Royal Sushi since it opened in 2019 in back of Wm.
 Mulherin’s Sons, tucked behind a concrete porthole hiding one of most serenely beautiful dining rooms in Philly.
-With its teak floors, white oak counters and leather chairs, it’s still a posh oasis for premium fish interspersed with intriguing cooked bites such as conger eel with miso mustard or a shabu shabu of thin-sliced Wagyu with truffles.
+With its teak floors, white oak counters, and leather chairs, it’s still a posh oasis for premium fish interspersed with intriguing cooked bites such as conger eel with miso mustard or a shabu shabu of thin-sliced Wagyu with truffles.
 There were some outstanding sushi bites, too, like the buttery swordfish and pairing of uni and caviar over chips of Wagyu ribeye and rice.

 The Original: Morimoto

 Morimoto still offers some inventive destination dining, and the $165 omakase remains a fresh and worthy splurge.
-It’s different from most on this list in that it primarily showcases cooked food — nori-wrapped halibut; butter-poached lobster on a warm charred barrel stave; pasta uni.
+It’s different from most on this list in that it primarily showcases cooked food — nori-wrapped halibut, butter-poached lobster on a warm charred barrel stave, pasta uni.
 Seven pieces of seasonal sushi are served are served on a platter as the final savory course.
 Were they fantastic?
 Yes, from the pristine fish with subtle flourishes to the perfectly polished rice.
 But the sushi master’s art in this omakase felt too much like an afterthought.
 Morimoto, 723 Chestnut St., 2154-13-9070; morimotorestaurant.com

 The Pop-Up: Sushi Hatsu

 At my late-August omakase, the rice was dry and bland.
 The accompanying sauces overwhelmed the fish with unbalanced acidity.
-The server kept touting every ingredient as “high end” — as if that wasn’t already the expectation.
 And the dishes themselves were consistently underwhelming: a Hokkaido scallop minced to unfortunate bits, a piece of standard eel so stiff and pointy it poked when I took a bite; and some pedestrian paddlefish caviar erroneously billed as “local.”
 (Me: “You mean from the Schuylkill?”
-Server: “No...Wisconsin”).
+Server: “No. ...
+Wisconsin”).

-I’m rooting for Sushi Hatsu to reclaim its pre-pandemic groove as one of Ambler highlights.
+I’m rooting for Sushi Hatsu to reclaim its pre-pandemic groove as one of Ambler’s highlights.
 But until it can consistently produce something truly special, it should lay off the omakase.
 Sushi Hatsu, 51 E. Butler Ave., Ambler, 267-705-2485; sushihatsu.com